 Exercise extreme care when handling or setting down the rod.
 Damage to the rod surface may cause unnecessary maintenance and expense.

-Remove the upper cylinder rod assembly from the cylinder barrel.
+- 3. Remove the upper cylinder rod assembly from the cylinder barrel. - NOTE: Cover the barrel opening to avoid contamination.

 When removing seals and rings, avoid scratching the grooved and gland surfaces.